Introduction

 Exam Strategy

 For Prelims: Focus on the correct year for each Act (1987, 1984, 2008, 2023, 1996).
-Know NALSA's composition (CJI = Patron-in-Chief, second senior-most SC judge = Executive Chairman).
-Remember Permanent Lok Adalat features — it can decide on merits; only for public utility services.
+Know NALSA's composition: CJI = Patron-in-Chief; Executive Chairman = a SC Judge nominated by the President in consultation with the CJI (Sec 3(2) LSAA 1987) — by convention, the senior-most puisne SC judge after the CJI.
+Remember Permanent Lok Adalat features — it can decide on merits; only for public utility services; pecuniary cap raised from ₹10 lakh to ₹1 crore (2015 notification).
 Know that Lok Adalat awards are non-appealable deemed decrees with refund of court fees.

 For Mains (GS II): Questions typically ask about the justice delivery crisis and institutional remedies.
 Structure answers around: (1) pendency crisis with data, (2) ADR types with their legal basis, (3) institutional mechanisms (NALSA, Gram Nyayalayas, Family Courts), (4) challenges in implementation, (5) way forward.
 The Mediation Act 2023 is a recent development likely to be examined.
 Link all ADR mechanisms to Article 39A and Article 21 (right to speedy justice per Hussainara Khatoon 1979 and Anita Kushwaha v.
 Pushap Sudan 2016).